12thFulminata/GenAI/Old/README.md

-Some old projects on Generative AI before the emeergence of Large Language Models
+Some old projects on Generative AI before the emergence of Large Language Models